Migrants on new route to Europe get trapped between borders

 But all they would do is snap back: “Go to Belarus.
 We are not responsible for you.”

-That happened over and over again, with the Belarusian forces taking them back, sometimes giving them nothing more than some bread, and then returning them the next night.
+That happened repeatedly, with the Belarusian forces taking them back, sometimes giving them nothing more than some bread, and then returning them the next night.

 During her ordeal, she took videos of the desperate migrants with her phone and posted some to Facebook.
 Her videos and her account to the AP provide rare eyewitness evidence of the crisis at the border.